Q26 (New York City bus): World War II and post-war

 In 1944, the Emerald Park Civic Association fought to have North Shore construct bus shelters along Hollis Court Boulevard to protect local residents on cold winter mornings.
 Since the company and city ignored their request, members of the group went door to door to raise funds for the construction of three shelters.
 With these funds, they constructed three shelters out of wood and concrete, measuring 15 ft long by 9 ft wide, each of which had a bench and could fit 25 people.
 One shelter was constructed at 58th Avenue and Horace Harding Boulevard and two shelters were constructed at Horace Harding Boulevard and 53rd Avenue.
 On September 13, 1945, the group called on North Shore to replace old buses on the route.
 Early in May 1946, North Shore restored some Q26 service to Queens Village, with buses heading there on the hour.
 Later that month, the rush hour headway of bus service was decreased from 15 to 10 minutes.
 In 1946, the route's franchise was up for renewal.

 On March 30, 1947, North Shore Bus would be taken over by the New York City Board of Transportation (later the New York City Transit Authority) since it could not operate on the mandated five-cent fare and went bankrupt, making the bus routes city operated.
-On July 1, 1948, zones fares on the route were eliminated.
+On July 1, 1948, fare zones on the route were eliminated.
 It was the only Queens route with fare zones.
 In October 1948, the Hollis Court Civic Association compiled data for a survey to accompany a petition that it planned to send to the Mayor and the president of the Board of Transportation calling for improved Q26 bus service.
 The group noted that the area had experienced dramatic population growth, making the route's schedule inadequate.
 It noted that service ended at 1 a.m. and started at 6:20 a.m. with service operating on 40-minute headways after 9 p.m.
 The campaign for improved Q26 service was started by the Emerald Park Civic Association in 1945.
 In November 1948, the Chairman of the Board of Transportation informed the Civic Association that he would personally consider the group's requests.
 In response to the group's request, Q26 service began running overnight on December 19, 1948.